apache/airflow/docs/apache-airflow/authoring-and-scheduling/deferring.rst

 * You can defer multiple times, and you can defer before/after your Operator does significant work, or only defer if certain conditions are met (e.g. a system does not have an immediate answer).
 Deferral is entirely under your control.
 * Any Operator can defer; no special marking on its class is needed, and it's not limited to Sensors.
 * In order for any changes to a Trigger to be reflected, the *triggerer* needs to be restarted whenever the Trigger is modified.
-* If you want add an operator or sensor that supports both deferrable and non-deferrable modes.
-It's suggested to add ``deferrable: bool = conf.getboolean("operators", "default_deferrable", fallback=False)`` to the ``__init__`` method of the operator and use it to decide whether to run the operator in deferrable mode.
-You'll be able to configure the default value of ``deferrable`` of all the operators and sensors that supports switch between deferrable and non-deferrable mode through ``default_deferrable`` in the ``operator`` section.
+* If you want to add an operator or sensor that supports both deferrable and non-deferrable modes, it's suggested to add ``deferrable: bool = conf.getboolean("operators", "default_deferrable", fallback=False)`` to the ``__init__`` method of the operator and use it to decide whether to run the operator in deferrable mode.
+You'll be able to configure the default value of ``deferrable`` of all the operators and sensors that support switching between deferrable and non-deferrable mode through ``default_deferrable`` in the ``operator`` section.
 Here's an example of a sensor that supports both modes.

 .. code-block:: python